Élisabeth Louise Vigée Le Brun, Self-Portrait

 Detail, Élisabeth Louise Vigée-LeBrun, Self-Portrait, 1790, oil on canvas, 100 x 81 cm (National Trust Collections)

 This self-portrait was painted in Rome; one of the first cities in which Vigée-LeBrun stayed during her decade-long exile from France.
 The artist sits in a relaxed pose at her easel and is positioned slightly off center.
 She wears a white turban and a dark dress—in the free-flowing style that Marie-Antoinette had made popular at the French court—with a soft, white, ruffled collar of the same material as her headdress.
 Her belt is a wide red ribbon.
-Vigée-LeBrun holds a brush to a partially finished work; the subject is probably Marie-Antoinette—perhaps intended as a tribute to her favorite sitter.
+Vigée-LeBrun holds a brush to a partially finished work; the subject is probably Julie, her daughter.
 Slightly used brushes are at the ready along with a palette, she has everything cradled in her arm close to the viewer.

 The painting expresses an alert intelligence, vibrancy, and freedom from care.
 This, despite the fact that Vigée-LeBrun had been forced to flee France in disguise and under cover of darkness during the early stages of the Revolution.
 As she painted this portrait, her Queen was being driven from power by revolutionaries who hated the profligate lifestyle of the nobility and would later execute both Marie-Antoinette and her husband, King Louis XVI.
 Given these circumstances, Vigée-LeBrun—a working painter, wife, and mother—displays an extraordinarily sanguine persona.